gponeconsulting/TCC-IoT_Getting-Started_-SODAQ-ExpLoRer/README.md

 ```
 -  Click the arrow in the upper left corner to upload the code to the SODAQ ExpLoRer

-After waiting for the code to upload you can now open the Serial Monitor through `Tools > Serial Monitor` and see the output. if everything went well it should post a Successful transmission every 10 seconds which you will also be able to see on the things network website in the device data section.
+After waiting for the code to upload you can now open the Serial Monitor through `Tools > Serial Monitor` and see the output.
+If everything went well it should post a Successful transmission every 10 seconds which you will also be able to see on the things network website in the device data section.

 ## Step 5 - Customising your message
-Right now the example code is sending one byte of information to The Thing Network to tell if the LED is on or off.
-We can change this to a number of different things like the output of different sensors.
+Right now, the example code is sending one byte of information to The Thing Network to tell if the LED is on or off.
+This can be changed to a number of different things like the output of different sensors.
-For now we will change the output from the state of the LED to the state of the onboard button located on the opposite side of the board from the USB port.
+For now, the output will be changed from the state of the LED to the state of the onboard button located on the opposite side of the board from the USB port.

 This can be done by adding `pinMode(BUTTON, INPUT);` to the setup function to initialize the pushbutton pin as an input.
 Then changing the payload to be `payload[0] = (digitalRead(BUTTON) == HIGH) ?
 1 : 0;`.